Bruxism: Psychosocial interventions

 Given the strong association between awake bruxism and psychosocial factors (the relationship between sleep bruxism and psychosocial factors being unclear), the role of psychosocial interventions could be argued to be central to the management.
 The most simple form of treatment is therefore reassurance that the condition does not represent a serious disease, which may act to alleviate contributing stress.

 Sleep hygiene education should be provided by the clinician, as well as a clear and short explanation of bruxism (definition, causes and treatment options).
 Relaxation and tension-reduction have not been found to reduce bruxism symptoms, but have given patients a sense of well-being.
-One study has reported less grinding and reduction of EMG activity after hypnotherapy.
+One study has reported less grinding and reduction of muscle activity, as measured by electromyogram (EMG) after hypnotherapy.

 Other interventions include relaxation techniques, stress management, behavioural modification, habit reversal and hypnosis (self hypnosis or with a hypnotherapist).
 Cognitive behavioral therapy has been recommended by some for treatment of bruxism.
 In many cases awake bruxism can be reduced by using reminder techniques.
 Combined with a protocol sheet this can also help to evaluate in which situations bruxism is most prevalent.